 Water Quality Standards, Permits, and Plans (TMDLs) in the Columbia Basin

-This page provides technical information intended for regulators and scientists to help protect water quality in the Columbia River and its tributaries.
+This page summarizes several key technical resources that regulators and scientists use to help protect water quality in the Columbia River and its tributaries.

 Water Quality Standards